of the Rocky Mountain Lions Eye Institute Foundation

 Rear of the Institute in 2011, before expansion

 The building's Fitzsimons location aided cooperative arrangements with other medical centers, such as Children's Hospital Colorado, which moved next door in 2007, and the Rocky Mountain Regional Veterans Affairs Medical Center, which relocated nearby in 2018.
 A number of the physicians who practice and teach at the Eye Institute, also practice at Denver Health Medical Center, Veterans Affairs Medical Center, and Children's Hospital Colorado.

 Front of the 5-story Eye Institute after expansion

 Sign at the rear of the Eye Institute after expansion

 As part of a larger medical campus expansion, between 2013 and 2015 the University of Colorado undertook a construction project that added two floors to the Eye Institute, nearly doubling the building's footprint and almost tripling the Institute's floor space from 48 to 135 thousand square feet.
 The University labeled the completed structure the UCHealth Eye Center, Rocky Mountain Lions Eye Institute.
 (Architect's photos of the expanded Eye Institute building)

 The Eye Institute Foundation, with matching funds from the Lions Clubs International Foundation, contributed $1.3 million in support of the expansion, a donation that equipped ten of the building's thirty new clinical treatment units and paid for other treatment and diagnostic equipment.

 In 2018, the University announced that it was renaming the UCHealth Eye Center Program, headquartered in the Rocky Mountain Lions Eye Institute building, for longtime CU Anschutz Medical Campus philanthropic partner Sue Anschutz-Rodgers.
 Subsequently, the University relabeled the building the uchealth, Sue Anschutz-Rodgers Eye Center, Rocky Mountain Lions Eye Institute.

-In addition to adding floor space that was immediately put to use, the 2015 expansion added substantial empty floor space for future growth.
+In addition to adding floor space that was immediately put to use, the 2015 expansion added substantial empty space for future growth.
 In 2021 the Eye Institute Foundation helped support a build-out into part of this unoccupied space by contributing $300,000 to equip five new examination rooms, a contribution that included matching funds from the Lions Clubs International Foundation.
 Substantial unoccupied space for future expansion remains.